German Guy: Plot

 Peter and Lois decide that Chris needs a new hobby; Peter and Chris begin collecting stamps and drinking, but Chris is not interested in either.
 He soon discovers a newly opened puppet shop, where he befriends the owner, Franz Gutentag.
 The two bond over the puppets, creating their own puppets and stories (which Chris describes as the "Germanest thing he's ever seen"), but Herbert recognizes Franz as someone from his past and confronts Peter and Lois, telling them that Franz is a Nazi SS lieutenant named Franz Schlechtnacht, whom he had met during World War II after being shot down in his plane.
-He was then taken to a concentration camp by the Nazis, after he was believed to be gay, that was run by Franz, and was forced to undergo hard labor.
+He was then taken to a concentration camp by the Nazis that was run by Franz, after he was believed to be gay, which meant the Geneva Convention (1929) standards were not respected due to Nazi racial ideology against Homosexuals, and was forced to undergo hard labor.
 Peter and Lois are reluctant to believe Herbert, instead deciding to invite Franz over for dinner.
-The next day, Chris visits Franz, and asks him if he is a Nazi.
+The next day, Chris visits ranz, and asks him if he is a Nazi.
 Franz immediately rejects the notion, and Peter enters the home to invite Franz over for dinner.
 Needing to use the restroom, Chris soon discovers a room filled with Nazi memorabilia.